inmanta/inmanta-core/docs/reference/compatibility.rst

 .. only:: oss

-    The table below shows the system requirements of Inmanta version |release|.
+    The table below shows the system requirements of Inmanta OSS version |release|.

 .. datatemplate:json:: /reference/compatibility.json